webbk18/CAL-Wiki/_Lexicon/Meridians.md

 1) Heart - Yin - Strengthens heart, lungs, lower intestine and a few muscles in the arms.
 This increases endurance and healing.
 Paired with Lower Intestine Meridian
 2) Lower Intestine - Yang - Improves Hearing and DigestionPaired with Heart Meridian

+Pericardium -   - 'Guardian of the Heart' allows you to function normally with half the normal amount of sleep.